OpenAlly/npm-packages/src/timestore/README.md

 );
 ```

-> **Warning** By default the internal timer we use in unreferenced to allow the event loop to properly stop.
+> [!IMPORTANT]
->
+> By default the internal timer we use in unreferenced to allow the event loop to properly stop.
 > You can modify this behaviour by enabling the `keepEventLoopAlive` options.

 ## API